 25), do not display any descriptive messages such as

 The result is: 25, just print as it is required, i.e. only the number.

 The SoftUni judge system is available any time via its website: https://judge.softuni.org.

 - To sign in use your authentication for the SoftUni website: https://softuni.org.

 - Using the softuni system is free and it's not bound with the participation in SoftUni's courses.

-We are convinced that after sending a few tasks you will like receiving instant feedback for your solutions and the Judge system will become your favorite helper in your programming practice.
+We are convinced that after sending a few tasks you will like getting instant feedback for your solutions and the Judge system will become your favorite assistant in your programming practice.